-These are the four product discovery methods that we highly recommend.
+These are the five product discovery methods that we highly recommend.
 Some can be implemented during an extended lunch break.
-Others need a bit more effort, but will offer a lot more insight that will be crucial for any start-up founder at some point.
+Others need a bit more effort but will offer a lot more insight that will be crucial for any start-up founder at some point.

 Be sure to follow our blog, where we discuss different product methodologies that we actively use for our products.
 If you’re a product manager or are aspiring to become one, you’ll find here lots of knowledge, tools, and practical tips.
 You’ll also come across insights from Railsware life and various elements of our culture that we proudly like to share with the world.

 If you’re looking for new opportunities, check out our career pages.
 Chances are, we may be looking for someone just like you.